artfuldev/neutrino-middleware-ts-loader/README.md

 The following is a list of rules and their identifiers which can be overridden:

+- `sourcemap`: Allows using source maps for modules.
+Contains a loader named `sourcemap` which uses `source-map-loader`.
 - `typescript`: Allows importing and writing typescript modules.
-Contains two loaders named `sourcemap` and `ts` which use `source-map-loader` and `ts-loader`, respectively.
+Contains a loader named `ts` which uses `ts-loader`.

 [npm-image]: https://img.shields.io/npm/v/neutrino-middleware-ts-loader.svg
 [npm-downloads]: https://img.shields.io/npm/dt/neutrino-middleware-ts-loader.svg